Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

     --8<-- "examples/micro/decl_defs_impl.jac"
     ```

-Jac supports separating definitions from implementations across multiple files.
-This feature enhances modularity and maintainability, as it allows developers to organize their codebase more effectively.
-Definitions can be placed in one file (e.g., for interfaces or abstract declarations), while their corresponding implementations can reside in separate files.
-This separation not only makes the codebase easier to manage, especially for large-scale projects, but also facilitates team collaboration.
-Different team members can work on different aspects of the implementation concurrently without conflicts, as the interface remains consistent and shared across the team.
-Moreover, this structure aids in clear version control and change tracking, making the development process more efficient and less error-prone.

 ### Proper access control

+In Jac, the access control is more precise and explicit, compared to Python.
+Jac introduces access modifiers that are similar to those found in languages like Java or C#.
+This allows for defining access levels such as `public`, `private`, and `protected`.
+This feature enhances encapsulation and helps developers to define the scope of class members more clearly.
+By controlling access to the internals of a class, programmers can prevent unintended interactions with the class's methods and attributes, leading to more stable and maintainable code.

 ```jac linenums="1"
 --8<-- "examples/micro/access_info.jac"
 ```

-In Jac, access control is more granular and explicit compared to Python.
-Jac introduces access modifiers similar to those found in languages like Java or C#, allowing for `public`, `private`, and `protected` access levels.
-This feature enhances encapsulation and allows developers to define the scope of class members more clearly.
-By controlling access to the internals of a class, programmers can prevent unintended interactions with the class's methods and attributes, leading to more robust and maintainable code.

 ### Proper abstract classes/methods

+Jac comes with built-in support for abstract classes and methods, which is implemented through the `abc` module in Python.
+In Jac, defining an abstract class is more intuitive, and abstract methods can be declared directly.
+This ensures that derived classes must implement the abstract methods, which promotes consistency and predictability in class hierarchies.
+The proper implementation of abstract classes and methods in Jac makes it easier to design and work with complex object-oriented systems, as it provides a clear framework for structuring and interacting with classes.

 ```jac linenums="1"
 --8<-- "examples/micro/class_multi_inherit.jac"
 ```
-Jac provides built-in support for abstract classes and methods, a feature that is handled through the `abc` module in Python.
-In Jac, an abstract class can be defined more intuitively, and any methods that are meant to be abstract can be declared as such directly.
-This enforces a contract for the derived classes to implement the abstract methods, ensuring consistency and predictability in class hierarchies.
-The introduction of proper abstract classes and methods in Jac makes it easier to design and work with complex object-oriented systems, as it provides a clear framework for how classes should be structured and interacted with.

 ### Tuples are explicit
 Tuples in Jac must be explicitly declared, which differs from Python's implicit tuple creation.
 This design choice avoids accidental creation of tuples, enhancing code clarity.